Introduction to Onboarding

 No matter the size of your company, you need some for of onboarding.
 Whether that be a startup using Google Docs to hack their way through their first year, to an enterprise using a learning management system to onboard hundreds of employees a month.
-At the end of the day it's crucial to have an onboarding process in place to ensure long term success.
+At the end of the day it's crucial to have an onboarding process in place to ensure long-term success.

 The old saying goes, time is money, so spending countless hours on manual training just doesn't make sense.
-By adopting or improving your onboarding process, you are investing into the future of your organization.
+By adopting or improving your onboarding process, you are investing in the future of your organization.

 Get Started With Northpass